Posterior-AI/india-codes/ReadME.md

 Every language has their own set of keywords.
 All (major) programming languages have these keywords in English.
 Some programming languages (Python, Javascript, Rust) support unicode, and some (C, C++) don't.

-### Version 1 (Currently):
+### Version 1 :
  - User writes the entire code in their native language.
  - The language supports unicode identifiers.
  - One-to-one mapping for English keywords with native language keywords.
  - The programming language keywords from the user code will be replaced to actual English keywords.
- - This is executable code.

-### Version 1.2 (Next):
- - Everything from A.
- - After replacing the keywords, all identifiers will also be transliterated to English.
+ - IF specified: After replacing the keywords, all identifiers will also be transliterated to English.
 This will effectively support all languages.
 Even the languages which don't support unicode identifiers.
+ - This is executable code.

-## Version C (Later):
+## Version 2 (Next):
  - Using Abstract Syntax Trees to make the syntax more sensible in native languages.

 ## Usage